Hecate2/Ignareo-ISML-auto-voter/README.md

 To change which characters to vote for, modify **charaSelector.py**.

-To tackle Cloudflare IUAM firewall (Checking your browser before…) with IgnareoA, try to extract the JavaScript carefully, using **aiocfscrape.py**.
-The original version offered by https://github.com/pavlodvornikov/aiocfscrape is disabled since Cloudflare changes the firewall very often.
-You may refer to all the resources from Github to bypass the firewall.
-Breaking the firewall with browsers (without exhausting reverse engineering) at high performance is also a potential research orientation.
+About Cloudflare IUAM firewall (`Checking your browser before…`): Thanks to many open-source contributors, I have implemented experiments in [cloudflare-clearance.py](ISMLnextGen/playwright-test/cloudflare-clearance.py) Potentially it is also possible to solve hcaptchas.
+I am not responsible for continual efforts on reverse engineering of the firewall.
+Only a (temporary) playwright solution is offered.

 **The trendy architecture of Ignareo has been fully tested in real combats.
 Just trust her as your reliable partner!**